Baremetal Flow Example¶

 Prerequisites and Assumptions¶

-This document assumes that developers will use 2021.1 or later tools and SOM content releases.
-The tool versions should match - e.g. use the same tool versions for Vivado, Vitis, Bootgen, XSDB
+This document assumes that you use 2021.1 or later tools and SOM content releases.
+The tool versions should match, that is, use the same tool versions for Vivado, Vitis, Bootgen, and XSDB.

-Vitis tools installation, which will include Vivado, Bootgen, and XSDB
+Vitis tools installation, which include Vivado, Bootgen, and XSDB.

-Refer to Wiki for a list of board files required, tool versions that support them and how to download them from XHUB store correctly.
+For a list of board files required, the tool versions that support them, and how to download them from the XHUB store correctly, refer to the Wiki.

 Start Vivado.
 Choose File -> Project -> New.
-Then choose RTL project:
+Then choose the RTL project:

 Click through to finish creating the project.
 Now create a block design:

-In Block Design, click on the + sign, and add PS block:
+In Block Design, click the + sign, and add the PS block:

-and apply the board preset.
-This will configure the PS block correctly for SOM + Carrier Card:
+When the PS block is added, make sure to click Run Block Automation, and apply the board preset.
+This configures the PS block correctly for SOM + Carrier Card:

-Double click the BRAM controller and configure it to only have 1 BRAM interface:
+to a block RAM:Double-click the block RAM controller, and configure it to only have one block RAM interface:

-Double click the PS block, select ``PS-PL Configuration``` and configure it to only enable HPM0 (unselect HPM1):
+Double-click the PS block, select PS-PL Configuration, and configure it to only enable HPM0 (deselect HPM1):

 Now connections are complete.
-Click on Generate Block Design:
+Click Generate Block Design:

-Check the address map of the BRAM slave memory so we can use the same address in software later:
+Check the address map of the BRAM slave memory so you can use the same address in the software later:

 Generate the bitstream: